Karl Kesel: Gorilla Comics

 In 2000, Kesel and his former Superboy collaborator Tom Grummett created Section Zero as part of the Gorilla Comics imprint at Image Comics.
-Gorilla Comics was intended to be a creator owned company financed by a comics related website, eHero.com.
+Gorilla Comics was intended to be a creator-owned company financed by a comics-related website, eHero.com.
 The website proved to be a financial failure, leaving the creators to personally finance their own books.
 Along with the other Gorilla Comics creators, Kesel and Grummett attempted to continue the series they started, but these efforts proved to be unsuccessful.
-In January 2012, Kesel announced that he and Grummett would be relaunching Section Zero as a webcomic on the Mad Genius Comics website.
+In January 2012, Kesel announced that he and Grummett would relaunch Section Zero as a webcomic on the Mad Genius Comics website.
 The previously published stories were posted on the site and new material was added as it was completed.
-A Kickstarter campaign in 2017 will allow Kesel and Grummett to finish the story.
+A Kickstarter campaign in 2017 allowed Kesel and Grummett to finish the story.

 Personal life

-For several years, he was married to fellow comics writer Barbara Kesel (née Randall), with whom he wrote Hawk and Dove; they have since divorced.
+For several years, Kesel was married to fellow comics writer Barbara Kesel (née Randall), with whom he wrote Hawk and Dove; they have since divorced.

 Awards

 Kesel was nominated for the Eisner Award for "Best Inker" in 1991 and 1992.
 In 2016, he was nominated for Inkwell Awards Favorite Inker.